erg-lang/erg/doc/zh_CN/syntax/type/07_patch.md

 ```

 The name of the patch should be a straightforward description of the primary functionality to be added.
-This way, objects of the type being patched (`Str`) can use the methods of the patch (`StrReverse`).
+This way, objects of the type being patched (`Str`) can use the 方法 of the patch (`StrReverse`).
 In fact, built-in method `.reverse` is not a method of `Str`, but a method added to `StrRReverse`.

-However, patch methods have lower precedence than methods of the nominal type (class/trait) and cannot override methods of existing types.
+However, patch 方法 have lower precedence than 方法 of the nominal type (class/trait) and cannot override 方法 of existing types.

 ```python
 StrangeInt = Patch Int